Florida State Road 50: Hernando and Sumter counties

 The road takes one last drop, only to rise again and officially enter Ridge Manor at the intersection of Kettering Road and Croom-Rital Road which leads to a trailhead for the Withlacoochee State Trail US 98-SR 50 pass under a bridge for this trail.
 At the crossing over the Withlacoochee River, two former sections of the road exist on the east side of the river; Paul N. Steckle Lane, and Ridge Manor Boulevard.
 The shorter Paul N. Steckle Lane exists on the north side and contains a Hernando County Firehouse, local residences, and one entrance to the Cypress Lake Preserve.
 Ridge Manor Boulevard begins on the south side, and crosses over to the north side east of the firehouse and west of the Hernando County Eastside Solid Waste Convenience Station.
 When US 98 turns southeast toward Trilby, Dade City, and West Palm Beach, SR 50 continues east and narrows down to two lanes.
 The final major intersection in Hernando County is with US 301.
 After this, the road passes by a sand mine, and the right-of way for an abandoned segment of Ridge Manor Boulevard, before it crosses the CSX's Wildwood Subdivision (part of the S-Line), and then serves as the northern terminus of CR 575 which becomes a State Road once it enters Pasco County.
 SR 50 turns northeast and enters Withlacoochee State Forest.
 Within the forest, the road crosses the Little Withlacoochee River, a tributary of the Withlacoochee River, where it crosses the Hernando-Sumter County Line.

 As SR 50 enters Sumter County, it continues to move further north, however at the intersection of CR 478A, it turns back east before it enters Tarrytown and eventually intersects State Road 471 where one can find a clear view of a lumber mill.
 East of here, SR 50 runs along the north side of the former Orange Belt Railway right-of-way.
 Both SR 50 and the railroad bed pass through the rural unincorporated communities of Linden and then Mabel, which serves as the northern terminus for the General James A. Van Fleet State Trail.
-Access to the trail can be found at the intersection of Southeast 121st Avenue which is east of a former railroad bridge that went over the right-of-way for a former railroad line once used by Seaboard Air Line Railroad spanning from Coleman to Auburndale in Polk County until the 1980s.
-This bridge was removed by the Florida Department of Transportation in the early-2010s.
+Access to the trail is available from both Sumter County Road 773 northwest of the trailhead as well as Southeast 121st Avenue northeast of the trailhead.
 The last intersection in Sumter County is CR 469, which takes motorists to Center Hill.
 SR 50 crosses the Sumter-Lake County Line in the vicinity of a series of power lines.